What is my right?

 Once a request has been validated the Council has one month to provide you with the information it holds about you.
 Where the request is complex or numerous this may be extended by a further two months.
 If we need to apply a time extension we will inform you as soon as possible and explain to you why it is necessary.

 How will I receive the information?

-Wherever possible we will provide you with a physical copy of the information unless it is impossible for us to do so or you have asked us to provide it in another way e.g. verbally.
-If we are unable to provide you with a physical copy of the information we will explain to you the reasons why and work with you to find an alternative way to make the information available to you.
+Wherever possible we will provide you with a hard copy of the information by secure email unless it is impossible for us to do so or you have asked us to provide it in another way e.g. verbally.
+If we are unable to provide you with a hard copy of the information we will explain to you the reasons why and work with you to find an alternative way to make the information available to you.
 This may, for example be, an invitation to view the information in person at a Council office at a mutually convenient time

 Can the Council withhold any of my information?

 Our starting point is to release all of the information to you unless we have a good reason not to.
 There are certain circumstances where the information you have asked for may be withheld.
 The most common reasons for withholding information are listed below:

 If the information you have requested contains information about other people:

 There are some circumstances where the information you have asked for contains information that relates to another person.
 Unless the other person gives their permission, or it is reasonable in all the circumstances to provide the information without their permission, the Council may withhold this information.

 You should be aware, that when dealing with your request the Council may contact the individual to gain permission for their information to be released to you.
 In order for that individual to make an informed decision about the release of their information to you, it is likely that the Council will need to inform that person that you have made a request and what information the request covers (that relates to them).

 If you are aware that the information you have asked for may contain information relating to others and you do not wish for the Council to contact the individual to gain their permission to release their information to you, please let us know when making your request.